Entry requirements for the United States

 If you are unsure of your qualifications or entry requirements, please contact us.

-The UK admissions system works in a different way to that of the US.
+The UK admissions system works differently to that of the US.
 Because most undergraduate students in the UK apply to universities before receiving their final qualifications, they are usually given conditional offers, and can then decide which of their offers to accept.
 This means most applications in the UK system do not move from ‘application’ to ‘acceptance’ – they usually move from ‘application’ to ‘offer’.

 In addition, in the UK, students apply to individual academic programmes, not universities as a whole.
 Some academic programmes may have relatively high rates of offers to applications, whereas other more competitive programmes may have much lower rates.
 This means that overall university rates are often not meaningful, and are far less useful than rates related to individual courses.